jensbouma/RT-issuetracker/README.md

 - Delay on giving stream after channel opening (iOS audio problem fix?).
 - Better logging
 - RX end delay removed as it breaks more than it fixes
+- Automaticly retry to connect if data channel is open

 # 23-11-2020
 - Bugfix RTC socket > Better connection stability.